Possums are marsupials which are active at night and have become well-adapted to urban environments.

 - Repair/cover holes - Occasionally a possum will find its way into your roof void through an easily identifiable hole.
 When the possum is out, simply repairing or covering the hole will often stop its re-entry.
 Be ready for the fact that some possums will put up a real fight to get back into their home and may explore and even create another access point.

-To get rid of possums in your home, call your local Flick office at 13 14 40 or leave your details in one of our web forms.
+To learn how we relocate possums, call your local Flick Anticimex office at 13 14 40 or leave your details in one of our web forms.